The Expert Guide to Building HR for Startups

 Every startup is unique.
 That makes deciding on the right HR software for your needs unique, too, because you may have something you specifically want out of a software.

-You also can’t replace the human touch.
-An HR software, like Personio, should be designed to complement the work of your expanding HR department.
+An HR software, like Personio, is designed to complement the work of your expanding HR department structure.
 So, as you bring in specialists who can elevate your work, there’s no need to review or revise the basics.

 Personio’s HR software is there to help you get the basics right, while upgrading your people operations for the future.
 That way, as your business grows, you have a solution that you won’t outgrow – in fact, it will grow alongside you.